 Stowe Land Trust is dedicated to the conservation of scenic, recreational, and productive farm and forest lands for the benefit of the greater Stowe community.

-SLT is a small, member-supported, non-profit 501(c)(3) land conservation organization operating in Stowe, Vermont.
+SLT is a local, member-supported, non-profit 501(c)(3) land conservation organization operating in Stowe, Vermont.
 An all volunteer Board of Directors representing a broad cross-section of the community provides guidance for the organization.
-SLT's staff works out of an office in Stowe's Lower Village at 699 South Main Street.
-Typically the office is open Monday - Friday from 8:00 am to 4:00 pm.
+SLT's staff work out of an office in the Stowe Village at 6 Sunset Street.
+The office is open Tuesday - Friday from 10:00 am to 4:00 pm.

 Conserved lands in Stowe and the surrounding area are the snapshots visitors bring home from their vacation – the reason why so many people choose to visit Stowe, or make it their home.
 These lands have been permanently protected because of the benefits they bring to our community - high quality recreation, scenic views, a rural working landscape, and a local economy supported by the area's natural resources.